MunimIftikhar/CSS-Projects/Flowers-Grid/README.md

+# Learn to Create Flowers Grid in CSS

 Over the weekend, I decided to explore CSS shapes and attempted to create a flower using circles and triangles.
 In my upcoming blog post, I'll share a step-by-step guide on how to create a flower using simple shapes in CSS.
 To give you a sneak peek, you can take a look at my Flower grid page design below.

 ![Flowers Grid](flowers-grid.png)